 He started his career reporting from the Belfast uprising in the 70s for the London newspaper The Times.
 During his time in Belfast, he realized that the British army did not have a monopoly on the truth, a discovery that immediately made him a controversial figure at home.

-Fish's sympathies for the rage in Middle East aimed at the colonial powers has also met with much mockery from those who have a different political opinion, but he insists that the reporter's clear role is to explain the reality as it looks among people, objectively, but always in party with the weakest party.
+Fish's sympathies for the rage in the Middle East and Africa over the last decade aimed at the colonial powers has also met with much mockery from those who have a different political opinion, but he insists that the reporter's clear role is to explain the reality as it looks among people, objectively, but always in party with the weakest party.

-"I am not a machine," he says to those who embrace the myth of total neutrality, highlighting the need for reporting that is not substantiated by emotion, but by essential humanity.
-Reporting the truth includes calling things by their proper names, avoiding what Fish calls "de-semantising" of war where words like "clash" are used instead of "killing" and "settlement" is used instead of "colony" ”, Which hides responsibility and power imbalance.
+"I am not a machine," he says to those who espouse the myth of total neutrality, emphasizing the need for reporting that is not substantiated by emotion, but by essentials. . .